Bisaloo/zarr-conformance-tests/README.md

 **This is only a proof of concept at this stage.**
 **Please see the roadmap issue to learn what is needed to make this usable in practice.**

+## Output of the conformance tests

+The output of the conformance tests is visible on the [Zarr implementations](http://hugogruson.fr/zarr-conformance-tests/) page.

+Please read below for background on how this works and how to add a new implementation.

 ## Design considerations

 ### Requirements